aseyq/trentomathr/README.md

 | Monday 20 | Session V  |

 ## Updates
+### 19-Nov-2021
+I've added solutions for Excercise 2.

 ### 09-Nov-2021
-I have added the solutions of the excercises.
-Shortly I will add the lecture notes of this week and the next week.
+I have added the solutions for Excercise 1.